hironaokato/atom_rc/README.md

 M6 Nut x36

-M6 washer xmin4
+M6 washer xmin4 (4 wider washers for holding sqaure frame and Y axis

 Required Extruder and hotend;

-atom can use Huxley bowden extruder hotend set OR Genkei bowden extruder hotend set.
+atom can use Huxley bowden extruder hotend set OR Genkei bowden extruder hotend set in default.

 ------------------------------------------------------------------